 Many people find themselves drifting at this time in the Easter season.
 We have been celebrating the Easter mystery for so long now that it has gone out of our focus.
-We only think about it if it is mentioned in church.
+By now we may only think about it since it is mentioned in church.
 That is a danger to us.
-If we take our eyes off of the saving mystery of Christ, we might put our eyes on something else that will lead us astray.
+If we take our eyes off of the saving mystery of Christ, we might put our eyes on something else that could lead us astray.

 As Mr. Miyagi said to Daniel in “The Karate Kid”: FOCUS!
 Doing so will keep you on the straight and narrow.

 FAITH ACTION: Ask God to give you the grace to focus your sight on what truly matters so that you may stay on the path to the Kingdom this day.